Increase Email Marketing Engagement by Leveraging Your Data

 Another way to show subscribers you value their opinion is to collect their input on product development.

-The volume of incoming mail may bump your message onto the second page of unread emails.
+The longer your email sits, the less likely it is ever to be read.
+Plus, the volume of incoming mail may bump your message onto the second page of unread emails.

 So, ideally, you want people to open your messages soon after receiving them.